 Ronaldinho was jeered off the pitch when he was substituted

-on Saturday after a mistake led to Internacional's equaliser in
+on Saturday after his mistake had led to Internacional's

 He was given permission to visit his mother, who has health

 problems, after the game but missed training on Wednesday and

 did not catch the flight to Teresina for Thursday's friendly.

 Flamengo have not officially commented, however football

 vice-president Paulo Cesar Coutinho told a group of supporters

 in the team hotel that Ronaldinho had been dropped.